 This is part four in a series.
 Read the others with these links:

 Do You Make It Hard To Do Business With Your Company And Not Even Realize It?

 Window cleaning business owners fail to make doing business easy and convenient for their clients and prospects.
 It is not uncommon for window cleaners to make it difficult for their prospects and customers to do business with them.

-Remember this, when a customer makes up their mind to call and ask to schedule an appointment with you for a proposal or estimate, it is because they are in effect “ready to buy”.
+Remember this, when a customer makes up their mind to call and ask to schedule an appointment with you for a proposal or estimate it is because they are in effect “ready to buy.”
 You must be “ready to do business” when your prospects are ready to do business.
-When they make a decision to call you it is because at that point in time, the reason that they are calling has jumped to the forefront of their mind.
-You have become in effect the most important thing on their mind at that moment in time.
+When they decide to call you, it is because, at that point in time, the reason that they are calling has jumped to the forefront of their minds.
+You have become, in effect, the most important thing on their mind at that moment in time.
 Read that sentence again.
 Knowing and understanding is the difference between great success and mediocrity in your business.

-The sooner you can schedule the estimate with your customer or prospect and get a proposal in their hands, the better your chances of getting the job.
-The longer you put it off the more likely their priorities are to change or even worse, to find another window cleaner to provide them with the services they desire.
-Do everything you can to make doing business with your company as easy as possible from the customers point of view.
-Even though it may be often inconvenient for you to schedule estimates at their requested times, your willingness to do so will pay great dividends.
+The sooner you can schedule the estimate with your customer or prospect and get a proposal in their hands, the better your chance of getting the job.
+The longer you put it off, the more likely their priorities are to change or, even worse, to find another window cleaner to provide them with the services they desire.
+Do everything you can to make doing business with your company as easy as possible from the customer’s point of view.
+Even though it may be often inconvenient for you to schedule estimates at their requested times, your willingness to do so will pay high dividends.

 There’s an old saying that goes something like this:

 “If you want to understand why John Smith buys what John Smith buys, then you have got to see the world through John Smith’s eyes”.